 Computer Capacity: You will need to ensure that your computer (hardware and software) has the capacity to access and run the online resources at Central Carolina.
 We will do our best to assist you with your computer problems; however, it is your responsibility to resolve any issues with your computer.

 Computer Software: At a minimum, you will need Microsoft Word to complete written assignments.
 In addition, some online courses have specific application software requirements.
 You will need to check the syllabus for your course and ensure that you the correct software required in your course.
-Note: Central Carolina uses Word 2013.
-If you have a lower version, you will need to download a free Compatibility Pack from Microsoft. http://www.microsoft.com/
+Note: Central Carolina uses Microsoft Office 2016 (Word, Excel, PowerPoint).
+If you have a lower version, you can download a free Compatibility Pack from Microsoft. http://www.microsoft.com/ You can also get Office 365 for free as a currently registered student.
+Contact User Support Services at email@example.com or 803-778-6607 for more information.

 Downloads: You will need a free copy of Adobe Reader to open PDF files and Adobe Flash to view some of the pages and applications in D2L.
 You may also need a video player like Windows Media Player or Real Player to view videos. http://www.adobe.com/